-Utilizes a variety of counseling methodologies, including Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Solution-Focused, and Family Systems to assist clients in building skills that help with coping, decision-making, and growing resilience and an empowered mindset.
+Therapeutic Approaches: I utilize a variety of counseling methodologies, including Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Solution-Focused, and Family Systems to assist clients in building skills that help with coping, decision-making, growing resilience and developing an empowered mindset.
 Learn more about counseling services.

 Thoughts on Life:Life presents us with challenges along the way.
 Rather than thinking about them in terms of failures or successes, seeing them as opportunities to makes choices - to learn and grow from - can help us from getting “stuck” in these moments.
 Life truly is a series of stories that you get to help shape.
 So if there’s a particular chapter you don’t like, you have the choice to alter its meaning.
 Even when you think altering your story isn’t possible, it is!

 Thoughts on Therapy:Therapy can be both proactive and situation/time-specific in nature.
 Some may think counseling is solely for those dealing with serious mental health issues or intense situations.
 But therapy can also be beneficial for typical life scenarios and tasks - to help navigate stress, relationships, decisions, and visions for the future.
 Coaching and guidance are additional aspects of counseling that are also valuable.
 I truly enjoy helping others understand themselves and their situations better so that they can gain the insight and confidence needed to make adjustments or move forward in a direction that aligns best with their values and visions.

 Training and Experience

 License:Licensed Clinical Professional Counselor (LCPC) in IL with over 16 years in the counseling field

-Masters in Marriage and Family Therapy from Adler School of Professional Psychology; B.S. in Education
+Education/Training: Masters of Arts in Marriage and Family Therapy from Adler School of Professional Psychology; Bachelor of Science in Education